Chennakeshava Temple, Belur

 Chennakeshava Temple, also referred to as Keshava, Kesava or Vijayanarayana Temple of Belur, is a 12th-century Hindu temple in, Hassan district of Karnataka state, India.
-It was commissioned by King Vishnuvardhana in 1117 CE, on the banks of the Yagachi River in Belur also called Velapura, an early Hoysala Empire capital.
+It was commissioned by King Vishnuvardhana in 1117 CE, on the banks of the Yagachi River in Belur, an early Hoysala Empire capital.
 The temple was built over three generations and took 103 years to finish.
 It was repeatedly damaged and plundered during wars, repeatedly rebuilt and repaired over its history.
 It is 35 km from Hassan city and about 220 km from Bengaluru.

 Chennakesava (lit, "handsome Kesava") is a form of the Hindu god Vishnu.
-The temple is dedicated to Vishnu and has been an active Hindu temple since its founding.
+The temple is dedicated to Vishnu and has been an active Hindu temple since its inception.
 It is reverentially described in medieval Hindu texts, and remains an important pilgrimage site in Vaishnavism.
 The temple is remarkable for its architecture, sculptures, reliefs, friezes as well its iconography, inscriptions and history.
-The temple artwork depicts scenes of secular life in the 12th century, dancers and musicians, as well as a pictorial narration of Hindu texts such as the Ramayana, the Mahabharata and the Puranas through numerous friezes.
+The temple artwork depicts scenes of life in the 12th century, dancers and musicians, as well as a pictorial narration of Hindu texts such as the Ramayana, the Mahabharata and the Puranas through numerous friezes.
 It is a Vaishnava temple that reverentially includes many themes from Shaivism and Shaktism, as well as images of a Jina from Jainism and the Buddha from Buddhism.
 The Chennakeshava temple is a testimony to the artistic, cultural and theological perspectives in 12th-century South India and the Hoysala Empire rule.

-The Belur temple complex along with the nearby Hindu and Jain Temples at Halebidu have been proposed to be listed under UNESCO World Heritage Sites.
+The Belur temple complex, along with the nearby Hoysaleswara Temple at Halebidu and the Keshava Temple at Somanathapura, was declared a World Heritage Site by UNESCO in 2023 as part of the Sacred Ensembles of the Hoysalas.

 Location

 The Chennakeshava Temple is located in Belur taluk in Hassan district of the Indian state of Karnataka.
 It is about 35 km northwest of Hassan.
-The temple is about 16 km from Halebidu temples.
+The temple is about 16 km from Halebidu temple.
 Belur has no nearby airport, and is about 220 km west of Bengaluru (IATA Code: BLR), about 3.5 hours drive accessible with a four lane NH75 highway.
 Hassan is the closest city near Belur that is connected by railway network to major cities of Karnataka.

 The Chennakeshava Temple is an active Hindu temple and a major Vaishnava pilgrimage site.
 It is located on the banks of Yagachi River (also called Badari River in historic texts), a tributary of Hemavati River.